dortania/OpenCore-Install-Guide/post-install/drm.md

 ## Fixing DRM

-So for fixing DRM on hackintoshes we can go down mainly 1 route: patching DRM to use either software or AMD decoding.
+So for fixing DRM we can go down mainly 1 route: patching DRM to use either software or AMD decoding.
 Vit made a great little chart for different hardware configurations:

 * [WhateverGreen's DRM chart](https://github.com/acidanthera/WhateverGreen/blob/master/Manual/FAQ.Chart.md)